-The Building Evidence Technical Assistance (BETA) project supported the Annie E. Casey Foundation’s Expanding the Evidence Base grantees.
-The Foundation is committed to supporting culturally relevant programs developed by people of color that show emerging evidence of effectiveness and are prepared to move toward more rigorous evaluation.
+The Annie E. Casey Foundation is committed to supporting culturally relevant programs developed by people of color that show emerging evidence of effectiveness and are prepared to move toward more rigorous evaluation.

 - Creating individualized plans to build evaluation capacity

-- Using tools and activities to guide grantees toward establishing logic models and sound research questions
+- Using tools and activities to establish logic models and research questions

 - Assisting in developing plans for measuring fidelity and future evaluation